rvm/rvm-site/content/workflow/projects.md

 # Typical RVM Project Workflow

-RVM supports multiple files allowing to configure a project for automated ruby switching.
+RVM supports multiple types of files to allow configuring a project for automated ruby switching.
 In any case make sure to add those files to your version control systems as it is part of the project configuration.